elft3r/devops-training/README.md

 # DevOps Training

+> **Warning**
+> This repo is new and still in the early stages.
+Please let me know your
+> feedback and ideas on what to add.

 In my daily work, I work with different companies and help them set up and define their DevOps processes.
 I also work with mentees that reach out to me via [Coding Coach](https://codingcoach.io).
 Here I learned that all these people I